Rebilly/rebilly-js-token/docs/token-fields.md

-# Token Fields
+# Token Properties

 The payment token can be generated for payment cards or bank accounts.
 Each method supports different fields that are not shared.
 This information is described in the [Rebilly API spec](https://rebilly.github.io/RebillyAPI/).

 The library requires you to define the payment instrument and billing address entities within the payment token.
-The method is optional and can be detected from the contents of the payment instrument values.
+The `method` field is optional and can be detected from the contents of the payment instrument values.

 ## Fields